-27. San Lorenzo River

-Kiddie rides overlook the very beginnings of Santa Cruz Beach concessions.
-The view from here looks across the site of Stephen Washburn's boating concession near the San Lorenzo River railroad bridge, described in 1875 as "the most beautiful little rowboats ever seen here."
+Midget racers, 1928 26.
+San Lorenzo River Kiddie rides overlook the very beginnings of Santa Cruz Beach concessions.
+Across the river sits the location of Stephen Washburn's boating concession near the San Lorenzo River railroad bridge, described in 1875 as "the most beautiful little rowboats ever seen here."
 Washburn's Moonlight Boating cruises were very popular in the 1890s, and his hand-built wooden boats were admired by all.

-Stephen Washburn's rowboat concession above the railroad bridge, 1895

-John Leibrandt erected a few changing houses in this area for his oceanbathing friends in 1865, and the idea quickly developed into commercial bathhouses further down the beach.
+John Leibrandt erected a few changing houses in this area for his ocean-bathing friends in 1865, and the idea quickly developed into commercial bathhouses further down the beach.
 The City's lifeguard corps began here in 1870, when Charles Arcan patrolled Leibrandt's bathing beach and later received a gold watch engraved, "From the grateful parents of Phillip Figel for saving his life from a watery grave at Santa Cruz, June 12, 1879."

-A return by way of Entrance 5 will take you outside the Boardwalk to walk the length of the Giant Dipper.
-Follow the railroad tracks back towards Neptune's Kingdom where you can get an unobstructed view of the classic wooden structure.
+A return via Entrance 5 will take you streetside to walk the length of the Giant Dipper.
+Following the railroad tracks back towards

+Rowboats on the San Lorenzo, 1895 Neptune's Kingdom, you can get an unobstructed view of the classic wooden structure.

-For more information about Santa Cruz Beach Boardwalk history:
+For even more Santa Cruz, Beach Boardwalk history, check out: